HubSteel21/HubSteel21/README.md

 - 👋 Hi, I’m @HubSteel21
 - 👀 I’m interested in 3D modelling, software language
-- 🌱 I’m currently learning blender , C , python
+- 🌱 I’m currently learning C# and python
-- 📫 How to reach me ( You cant )-maybe QckSteel-
+- 📫 How to reach me ( You can't )